stuartjwright/fantasy-football-app/report/040-requirements.md

 * **Number of Participants**
 * **Event** - this refers to the real-life football fixtures in which points will be scored.
 For example, 'Premier League Week 1'.
 * **Max Players Per Club** - setting a low value here helps to avoid a situation where only players from the best clubs are selected.
-* **Number of Goalkeepers/Defenders/Midfielders/Forwards** - these settings to refer to the four main positions for football players.
+* **Number of Goalkeepers/Defenders/Midfielders/Forwards** - these settings refer to the four main positions for football players.
 The default setting is 1 goalkeeper, 4 defenders, 4 midfielders and 2 forwards - 11 players in total, which is how a real-life football team might line up.
 However, if a league creator wants each manager to build a bigger squad of players, they can change this setting.
 Alternatively, they might want a very fast auction, in which case they could limit the total squad size to only 5 players.
 There is no reason that a fantasy team's composition must match that of a real football team.

 ### Join a League